-If, rather than obsessing over tech, you have a hard time using it in the first place, this software may not be for you.
-It’s definitely user-friendly, but it’s geared towards people who are comfortable using apps and cloud-based software.
+If rather than obsessing over tech, you have difficulty using it in the first place, this software may not be for you.
+It’s definitely user-friendly, but it’s geared toward people who are comfortable using apps and cloud-based software.
 That’s almost everyone these days, but there are exceptions.

 Not Primarily a Nutrition Platform

-If you consider yourself a hybrid fitness and nutrition coach, you will need to pair this software with an app or program that focuses more on nutrition.
+If you consider yourself a hybrid fitness and nutrition coach, you will need to pair this software with an app or program focusing more on nutrition.
 Clients can’t log their food or share their food logs with you through TrueCoach.

 There aren’t any accountability options built into the app for clients who don’t want to track calories or macronutrients.

-The nutrition options offered by TrueCoach will best serve well-educated clients who are comfortable managing and tracking their nutrition on their own and just need accountability to stay on track.
+The nutrition options offered by TrueCoach will best serve well-educated clients who are comfortable managing and tracking their nutrition independently and need accountability to stay on track.

 Increased Functionality = Increased Learning Curve

-If you have more than ten clients, getting started with TrueCoach is going to take a decent chunk of time.
+If you have more than ten clients, getting started with TrueCoach will take a decent chunk of time.
 And even if you don’t, it will still take time to learn how to access and use the many features the software offers.